kdeldycke/e107-importer/readme.txt

 * First draft of e107 to WordPress importer.

 == Upgrade Notice ==

+= 1.1 =
+User import now optional.
+Can force ownership of all imported content to a pre-existing WordPress user.

 = 1.0 =
 First release compatible with the WordPress 3.x series.